 Medical vs Recreational Cannabis

-While we can agree that safe access to cannabis for all Americans remains the common goal, it’s unfortunate that its implementation has been divided into two very distinct tribes – medical and recreational cannabis.
-To better explain this distinction, we will yield to the grandfather of legal cannabis, Steve DeAngelo:
+While I can agree that safe access to cannabis for all Americans remains the common goal, it’s unfortunate that its implementation has been divided into two very distinct tribes – medical and recreational cannabis.
+To better explain this distinction, I will yield to the grandfather of legal cannabis, Steve DeAngelo:

 Since the passage of legalization in Colorado and Washington, the term “recreational use” has become the catchall phrase to describe all consumption of cannabis that is not “medical.”
 Lacking any commonly accepted definition, “recreational use” has in effect become a code word to describe “just getting high”—or intoxication.
 This is unfortunate, because the phrase just obscures more than it illuminates, and it perpetuates misconceptions about cannabis that have kept it illegal for decades.